HumanCellAtlas/dcp-community/rfcs/text/0000-project-ACL.md

 ### Project Ownership

 As the owner of a project you can assign ownership or remove ownership, as well as add data to the project, remove data from the project or delete the project.
-The owner can also make the project public.
+The owner can also make the project, "Project Complete" and visible to other users.

 ### Access levels
 Several different access levels will be defined for a project.
 They are: